-But that didn’t stop the company’s quarterly profit jumping to $US186 million from the previous quarter’s $US129 million on revenue that jumped 33% to a record $US3.3 billion (taking total revenue for 2017 to $US11.2 billion).
+Yet the company’s quarterly profit jumped to $US186 million from the previous quarter’s $US129 million on revenue that jumped 33% to a record $US3.3 billion (taking total revenue for 2017 to $US11.2 billion).

 As ever, profit was considerably bolstered (this time to the tune of $US62 million) by Netflix' DVD rental business in the US which, while unfashionable and declining, remains lucrative.

 All metrics were ahead of the company’s guidance and the analyst consensus.
 Netflix also offered an upbeat forecast for the first three months of 2018, predicting it would add a net six million subscriptions.

 As with other recent quarterly briefings, chief executive Reed Hastings credited Netflix’ expanding slate of original content for its accelerating growth in subscriptions and profit.

 The CEO says in a letter to shareholders that his company will spend between $US7.5 billion and $US8.0 billion on content this year (analysts say about half goes to original content).
 That's nearly double the budget of any US free-to-air network but only neck and neck with paid sports channel ESPN and moneybags Amazon.

 On a conference call, chief financial officer David Wells offered the extra detail that the $US39 million write-off was “related to the societal reset around sexual harassment.”